Barry James Thompson

 Barry James Thompson (born 1978) is an Australian and British developmental biologist and cancer biologist.
-He is a professor of the John Curtin School of Medical Research at the Australian National University in Canberra.
 Thompson is known for identifying genes, proteins and mechanisms involved in epithelial polarity, morphogenesis and cell signaling via the Wnt and Hippo signaling pathways, which have key roles in human cancer.

 Early life and education

 Barry Thompson was born in 1978 into a British-Australian family.
 He was raised on the Atherton Tableland and in Brisbane in the state of Queensland (Australia).
 He attended Atherton State Primary School and Brisbane State High School and graduated as school Dux in 1995.

 Scientific career

 Thompson became interested in developmental biology and the control of tissue growth in 2000 when studying BSc(Hons) at the University of Queensland's Institute for Molecular Biology (IMB) with Professor Michael Waters.

 He earned his PhD degree at the MRC Laboratory of Molecular Biology and University of Cambridge (United Kingdom), where he studied the Wnt signaling pathway in Drosophila melanogaster with Dr Mariann Bienz.

 He then moved to Germany to work at the European Molecular Biology Laboratory with Prof Stephen M Cohen.
 There he studied the role of the Hippo signaling pathway during Drosophila development.

 In 2007, Thompson was a visiting scientist at the Research Institute of Molecular Pathology in Vienna (Austria), where he worked in the laboratory of Dr Barry Dickson to perform a genome-wide in vivo RNAi screen in Drosophila.
 In 2008, Thompson established his own laboratory at the Cancer Research UK London Research Institute, which became part of the Francis Crick Institute in 2015.
 In 2019, Thompson was appointed Professor at the John Curtin School of Medical Research at the Australian National University.
+His service was terminated in October 2023 due to his actions of sexual harassment.